hady-o/LeafApp/README.md

 # Plant Disease Detection Android App

-This is an Android app for detecting plant diseases using MobileNet V2 model.
-The app is built using Kotlin programming language and follows MVVM design pattern with Repository Architecture and Coroutines.
+This is an Android app for detecting plant diseases using MobileNet V2 model and Our proposed model.
+The app is built using Kotlin programming language and follows MVVM design pattern with Repository pattern using Coroutines and Room Database.
 The app also integrates Firebase for backend, including 3 types of authentication and Firebase Cloud Messaging (FCM) for push notifications.
 Additionally, the app supports voice search in both Arabic and English languages.

 ## Features

-- Detects plant diseases using MobileNet V2 model
+- Detects plant diseases using MobileNet V2 model and Our proposed model
 - Provides tips for users based on the classification of the input image
 - Supports voice search in Arabic and English languages
-- Includes 3 types of authentication through Firebase (email/password, Google, and Facebook)
+- Includes 3 types of authentication through Firebase (email/password, Google, and phone)
 - Uses Firebase Cloud Messaging (FCM) for push notifications
-- Follows MVVM design pattern with Repository Architecture and Coroutines
+- Follows MVVM design pattern with Repository pattern using Coroutines and Room Database
+- Videos for diseases & tips (English & Arabic)
+- Language Support
+- Posts added by the admin
+- Sharing posts & classification results via other apps
+- Ofline classification

 ## Usage